LANA DEL REY - 'I CAN FLY'

 "The Monary of Materialism: Understanding White Fragility" - Hampton Institute

-Blog posts on Medium, including: "On the (Double) Death of Modern America & Hopes for Its Future" ; "On the M/F Divide and the General (not +) Solution" ; and "On the Grooming of Children & (Actually) Preventing It".
+Blog posts on Medium, including: "On the (Double) Death of Modern America & Hopes for Its Future" and "On the M/F Divide and the General (not +) Solution"

 Copyright © 2024 @badgaltranny - Artist & Lawyer - All Rights Reserved.